-(F0.4) Select the forest risk commodity(ies) that you are, or are not, disclosing on (including any that are sources for your processed ingredients or manufactured goods); and for each select the stages of the supply chain that best represents your organization's area of operation.

-Commodity disclosure Stage of the value chain Explanation if not disclosing Timber products Disclosing Production Processing Trading Manufacturing Retailing <not applicable=""></not> Palm oil <not applicable=""></not> <not applicable=""></not> <not applicable=""></not> Cattle products <not applicable=""></not> <not applicable=""></not> <not applicable=""></not> Soy <not applicable=""></not> <not applicable=""></not> <not applicable=""></not> Other - Rubber This commodity is not produced, sourced or used by our organization <not applicable=""></not> <not applicable=""></not> Other - Cocoa <not applicable=""></not> <not applicable=""></not> <not applicable=""></not> Other - Coffee <not applicable=""></not> <not applicable=""></not> <not applicable=""></not>

-CDP Page 1 of 35

-(F0.5) Are there any parts of your direct operations or supply chain that are not included in your disclosure?

-No

-(F0.6) Does your organization have an ISIN code or another unique identifier (e.g., Ticker, CUSIP, etc.?)
+(F0.4) Select the forest risk commodity(ies) that you are, or are not, disclosing on (including any that are so goods); and for each select the stages of the supply chain that best represents your organization's area of Timber products Commodity disclosure Disclosing Stage of the value chain Production Processing Trading Manufacturing Retailing Are you disclosing information on embedded commodities?
+No, because we have no embedded commodities Explanation if not disclosing <not applicable=""></not> Other - Rubber Commodity disclosure This commodity is not produced, sourced or used by our organization Stage of the value chain <not applicable=""></not> Are you disclosing information on embedded commodities? <not applicable=""></not> Explanation if not disclosing <not applicable=""></not> F0.5 (F0.5) Select the option that describes the reporting boundary for which forests-related impacts on your but Operational control siness are being reported F0.6 (F0.6) Select the countries/areas in which you operate.
+Canada United States of America F0.7 (F0.7) Are there any parts of your direct operations or supply chain that are not included in your disclosure No ?
+F0.8 (F0.8) Does your organization have an ISIN code or another unique identifier (e.g., Ticker, CUSIP, etc.?)
+Indicate whether you are able to provide a unique identifier for your organization Provide your unique identifier